 Q 7.
 Do I need to claim an Exemption through the Application Form or it will automatically be carried forward?

 Ans.
 In such a case, ICAI has made clear that Exemption will get automatically carried forward till the number of examinations it is valid but still students are required to fill such details in their Exam Application Form so that it gets verified with the information already fed in ICAI database.

 Ans.
-According to the ICAI guidelines, until the exemption claimed in earlier attempt has been exhausted, no further exemption will be allotted in the same group/unit even if you have scored more than 60 marks.
+According to the ICAI guidelines, until the exemption claimed in earlier attempts has been exhausted, no further exemption will be allotted in the same group/unit even if you have scored more than 60 marks.

 Ans.
-No, the students who desire to attain a rank have to qualify all the papers in one sitting without any carried forward exemption and also qualify such examination by placing their name in top 50 students.
+No, the students who desire to attain a rank have to qualify all the papers in one sitting without any carried forward exemption and also qualify for such examination by placing their name in the top 50 students.